Nathan-Butler7/vpn-setup-usage/README.md

 2. Creating Resource Groups and Virtual Machines.
 Resource Group:

 - To create a Resource Group, go to the Azure Portal.
-In the middle of the homepage under 'Azure Services', click on 'Resource groups' and then select 'Create' to begin the process'.
+In the middle of the homepage under 'Azure Services', click 'Resource groups' and then select 'Create' to begin the process'.

 ![Screenshot 2025-05-02 161517](https://github.com/user-attachments/assets/f2711179-31d1-44eb-9409-53abcdce0d6d)

-- All rescources in a subsciption are billed together so leave that as default.
+- All resources in a subscription are billed together so leave that as default.
-- Resource group name can be named to your desire.
-I will call mine "vpn-test".
+- Resource group name names can be named according to your desire.
+I will call mine a "vpn-test".
-- When selecting a resource group region, it's recommended that you select a location close to where your control operations originate.
+- When selecting a resource group region, selecting a location close to where your control operations originate is recommended.
 - Click 'Review + create' -> 'Create'.

 ![image](https://github.com/user-attachments/assets/5e9e1f16-b865-447c-a101-1bd5bd38ac7a)